-The following table sets forth the funded and accrued status of the plan, and the amounts recognized in the Company's consolidated balance sheets as of March 31, 2013 and 2012.
+The following table sets forth the funded and accrued status of the plan, and the amounts recognized in the Company's consolidated balance sheet as of March 31, 2013.

-MILLIONS OF YEN THOUSANDS OF U.S. DOLLARS (NOTE 1) March 31 2013 2012 2013 Projected benefit obligations ¥(21,805) ¥(20,322) \$(234,462) Plan assets 11,133 10,266 119,710 Funded status (10,671) (10,056) (114,742) Unrecognized transition amount 1,049 1,574 11,280 Unrecognized actuarial loss 3,780 3,155 40,645 Unrecognized prior service cost (271) (326) (2,914) (6,112) (5,652) (65,720) Amounts recognized in the balance sheet consists of Prepaid pension cost (other assets) 101 Provision for retirement benefits ¥ (6,112) ¥ (5,753) \$ (65,720)
+MILLIONS OF YEN

+March 31 2013

+Retirement benefit obligation ¥(21,805)

+Plan assets 11,133

+Funded status (10,671)

+Unrecognized transition amount 1,049

+Unrecognized actuarial differences 3,780

+Unrecognized prior service cost (271)

+(6,112)

+Amounts recognized in the balance sheet consists of

+Prepaid pension cost (other assets)

+Provision for retirement benefits ¥ (6,112)

 Notes: 1.
-Retirement benefit trust assets of ¥549 million (\$5,903 thousand) and of ¥524 million are included in plan assets as of March 31, 2013 and 2012.
+Retirement benefit trust assets of ¥549 million are included in plan assets as of March 31, 2013.

-2. The consolidated subsidiaries use a simplified method of accounting to calculate projected benefit obligations.
+2. The consolidated subsidiaries use a simplified method of accounting to calculate retirement benefit obligations.